-Trailhead running could simply put on three 5K trail races and be done with it.
+Trailhead running could simply put on three 5K/10K trail races and be done with it.
 So why go the extra step to become certified?
 Because we are athletes who are passionate about where we work and play.

 Earning a certification from the Council for Responsible Sport formally recognizes our significant dedication to environmental and social responsibility in sport.
 It requires having a plan, telling the community, promoting health and wellness, and inspiring others to do the same.
 Trailhead Running must go through an auditing process to earn a minimum of 26 credits to achieve certification.
-Once this certification is earned (see timeline below) but that is not the end. it must be maintained year over year.
+We earned this certification in June, 2013 (see timeline below) but that is not the end. it must be maintained year over year.

-Trailhead Running is incorporating environmental best practices into the Women on the Trails 5K Trail Race Series.
+Trailhead Running is incorporating environmental best practices into the Women on the Trails Race Series.
 Our mission is three-fold:

 1. To showcase the Austin area trails in a non-invasive way.